webrtc/FirebaseRTC/correctedCodelab.md

     The app has automatically connected to your Firebase project.

 1. Creating a new room
-In this application, each video chat session is called a room.
+    In this application, each video chat session is called a __room__.
 A user can create a new room by clicking a button in their application.
 This will generate an ID that the remote party can use to join the same room.
 The ID is used as the key in Cloud Firestore for each room.

-Each room will contain the RTCSessionDescriptions for both the offer and the answer, as well as two separate collections with ICE candidates from each party.
+    Each room will contain the RTCSessionDescriptions for both the offer and the answer, as well as two separate collections with [ICE candidates](https://webrtcglossary.com/ice/#:~:text=ICE%20stands%20for%20Interactive%20Connectivity,NAT%20traversal%20used%20in%20WebRTC.) from each party.

 Your first task is to implement the missing code for creating a new room with the initial offer from the caller.
 Open public/app.js and find the comment // Add code for creating a room here and add the following code: